woodensquares/woodensquares.github.io/content/posts/dont-fear-part-4.md

 ## My dotfiles

-At this point I would suggest getting [my dotfiles](https://github.com/woodensquares/dotfiles) for some hopefully helpful defaults
+At this point I would suggest getting [my dotfiles](https://github.com/woodensquares/dotfiles) and set them up, we will go through in detail in future posts about their contents, which are primarily focused on the fish shell, neovim, and their integration with kitty.

 ```terminal { title="Debian host" }
 !!luser!!host!!~!!cd sources